 The Student Lounge is for relaxation, eating, student meetings, audition guests, and as a waiting area for visitors to the Department.
 Students are expected to clean up after themselves.
-There is a computer with Internet access, an SMTD-programmed television monitor, DVD and VHS machines, dance magazines purchased by the department, and a fridge, microwave and small coffeepot.
+There are two computers with Internet access, a SITES printer, an SMTD-programmed television monitor, a tackable board for posting information on performances/auditions/student organizations, dance magazines purchased by the department, and a fridge, microwave, ice machine, refillable water station, and small coffeepot.
 Students are responsible for items left in the refrigerator; dirty utensils and empty/dirty containers must not be left in the fridge.
-There are cleaning supplies and storage bins available to maintain kitchen items and students should clean their dirty dishes and not leave them in the sink.
+There are cleaning supplies and cabinets available to maintain kitchen items and students should clean their dirty dishes and not leave them in the sink.
 Each semester, facilities will deep clean the refrigerator and sink.
 On this day (which will be posted in the student lounge), all personal items must be removed from the fridge or they are subject to being trashed.
-First aid supplies are kept in the bottom drawer of the storage bin in the student lounge.
-There is also always ice in the freezer for injuries.
+First aid supplies are kept in one of the cabinets in the student lounge and are clearly marked.
+There are also always ice packs in the freezer for injuries.